What Is Latency? How Server Location Affects Website Speed

 The physical distance between the server where the website is hosted and the user’s location can significantly affect latency.
 For example, distance from New York to Berlin = 3,965 miles; distance from San Francisco to New York = 2,572 miles.
 If your website is hosted in New York, your visitors from San Francisco will enjoy a faster-loading website compare to visitors from Berlin – simply because data takes longer time to travel.

-Stay Close to Your Audience
+Host Close to Your Target Audience

 Given how the physical location of your hosting server affect your website latency, and how latency can affect the speed and user experience of your website – it is important that you choose a web host with a server that’s located near to your primary target audience.